roddhjav/apparmor.d/docs/enforce.md

 !!! warning

+    - You need to test it in complain mode first and ensure your system boot!
-    When reporting issue.
+    - When reporting issue.
 Please ensure the profiles are in complain mode

 #### :material-arch: Archlinux